richard6534/ESP32-ArtnetSPI/README.md

   - APA102, SK6812 SPI-based LEDs (Tested)
   - SK6812, SK6812W, SK6812-mini (Not tested)
   - GS8208, TM1814, TM1829, UCS8904, UCS8903, FW1906 (Not tested)

+## Open-Source Contributions
+This project is fully open-source!
+Feel free to contribute improvements, share your builds, and collaborate with the community.

+##License
+This project is released under the MIT License.
+You are free to use, modify, and distribute it with proper attribution.